leonstel/leonstel.github.io/first.md

 ```

 ### Lit & Data Binding
-To go any further some explaining on the Lit and data binding is necessary.
+To go any further some explaining on the Lit and data binding front is essential to get the gist of my story.

 ```
 //within a Class that extends LitElement